 Since routines in BigQuery can only be executed on code which is in the exact same physical location, the deployment process mirrors the entire

-PROFILING).
+LOAD), which are themselves aligned as closely as possible to the equivalent BigQuery statements.
 The functions are then called using the standard

 SELECT syntax depending on the function type, for example the function